akweiss/RNA-seq-intro/R.md

   <img width="700" src="https://github.com/akweiss/RNA-seq-intro/blob/master/images/RNA-seq-qval-2.png">
 </p>

 Thus, let's look at XIST in one of our female samples.
-From our .csv, we know ERR188234 is female - therefore:
+From our first visualization (and our provided .csv), we know ERR188234 is female - therefore:

 ``` sh
 > plotTranscripts(ballgown::geneIDs(bg_chrX)[2394], bg_chrX,